-According to consumer analyst Experian Simmons, a whopping 66% of online Americans are visiting social media networking sites, up from just twenty percent three years ago.
-Moreover, almost half confess to accessing the sites multiple times per day.
+Americans are visiting social media networking sites more than ever.
+According to consumer analysts Experian Simmons, almost half confess to accessing the sites multiple times per day.

-Obviously, this can be a huge issue for employers, especially when it comes to staff productivity and message control.
-But what are companies doing about it?
-Sadly, most are taking a reactive stance by sometimes blocking social media altogether, or waiting for employees to “slip up” online (see point five below), then jumping in with disciplinary action.
-The problem with this approach, though, is that by the time the organization learns about the situation, the damage has often been done.
+The bigger issue for employers, however, is how social media use impacts productivity and message control.
+What are companies doing about it?
+Many are taking a reactive stance by blocking social media altogether, or waiting for employees to “slip up” online, then jumping in with disciplinary action.
+The problem with this approach is that by the time the organization learns about the situation, the damage has often been done.

-A better solution is to create a social media policy so employees know what to expect when it comes to online behavior.
-However, according to a recent study by Manpower, only one out of five businesses surveyed had such a policy in place.
-So, for now at least, it looks like social networking gaffs will continue to happen faster than you can say Cisco Fatty.
-“With social media, it’s all one big grey area unless you have written guidelines in place,” says Bob Coffield, an attorney with the law firm of Flaherty Sensabaugh Bonasso PLLC.
+A better solution is to create a social media policy so employees know what to expect.
+“With social media, it’s all one big grey area unless you have written guidelines in place,” said Bob Coffield, an attorney with the law firm of Flaherty Sensabaugh Bonasso PLLC.

-So if you’re looking to create a social media policy for your business, here are a few best practice tips:
+So if you’re looking to create standards on social media in the workplace, here are some best-practice tips:

-6. Build company advocates.
-Avoid creating a policy or training that focuses solely on the ramifications of poor judgment and telling employees what they “can’t” do.
+Avoid creating a social media policy that focuses solely on the ramifications of poor judgment and telling employees what they “can’t” do.
 Instead, make it easy for them to be advocates for your organization by incorporating a list of company-sponsored social media resources into your policy.
 Encourage staff to promote your organization through their own networks and provide incentives and rewards for doing so.

-When it comes to social media policies, the bottom line is that they’re less about “micro-managing” everything your employees do on the web, and more about giving them the tools needed to successfully represent themselves and your organization.
-“The truth is, we all lost the ability to ‘control’ what is said about us a long time ago,” says Coffield.
+When it comes to social media in the workplace, the bottom line is that it’s less about “micro-managing” everything your employees do online and more about giving them the tools needed to represent themselves and your organization in the best way.
+“The truth is, we all lost the ability to ‘control’ what is said about us a long time ago,” said Coffield.
 “Therefore, the best thing employers can do is hire the smartest people they can find, give them the basic ‘rules of the road’, and then trust them to drive responsibly.”